JuliaPlots/PlotlyJS.jl/docs/styles.md

     after subplots are created (e.g. `p = [p1 p2]; p.style=ggplot`, where
     `ggplot` is defined as aobve)

+## Built in `Style`s

+There are a few built in styles that come with PlotlyJS.jl.
+More will be added over time.
+To see which styles are currently built in look at the unexported `PlotlyJS.STYLES` variable.

+To obtain a built in style use the method `Style(s::Symbol)`, where `s` is one of the symbols in `PlotlyJS.STYLES`.

+To use a built in style globally use the method `use_style!(s::Symbol)`, where again `s` is a symbol from `PlotlyJS.STYLES`.

 ## Appendix: How `Style`s work